European Union – Access to Online Platforms and Competition Law

 Second, competition at the level of the supplier is relevant for the competitive assessment: if the supplier faces competition from other suppliers at the inter-brand level, it is less likely that a restraint will cause anticompetitive harm.
 It is more likely in those circumstances that the supplier is optimising the promotion strategy for its products to maximise its competitiveness vis-à-vis its rivals.
 If the supplier gets it wrong, inter-brand competition will correct the inefficiency.

 This assessment must be done in a holistic manner that considers all aspects of competition.
 The platform ban cases illustrate the risks of an overly narrow perspective.
 The authorities challenging platform bans may well have believed that they were protecting small retailers’ interests.
 But they were in fact reinforcing the market power of large online platforms by denying suppliers control over how they promote their products online.
-That market power is now triggering calls for new competition law interventionand possibly legislative changes.
+That market power has triggered competition law intervention.
 One may well ask whether a better approach would not be to let market forces play out.

 Horizontal restrictions on access to online platforms